OpenVoiceOS/ovos-docker/README.md

 podman exec -ti ovos_audio pactl info
 ```

-To go inside a container and run commands, run the following command:
+To go inside a container and run multiple commands, run the following command *(where `sh` is the available shell in there)*:

 ```bash
 docker exec -ti ovos_audio sh